Return to the Blog Home Page

 A Tiny Stoat Kit Named Whisper

-I am looking after a tiny stoat kit named Whisper.
+I am looking after two tiny stoat kits named Whisper and Stuart.
 Whisper was found alone and apparently abandoned by a dog walker.
 She was handed to me because in recent years I’ve taken on the job of rehabilitating stoats and weasels for Mustelid Rescue UK.
 My job is to hand rear them until they are ready to be released into the wild.
 Stuart is the same age and joined Whisper in April of this year.

 Whisper & Stuart Go Outside